PostgreSQL: Postgres95 (1994–1996)

+PostgreSQL (1996–present)

 In 1996, the project was renamed to PostgreSQL to reflect its support for SQL.
 The online presence at the website PostgreSQL.org began on October 22, 1996.
 The first PostgreSQL release formed version 6.0 on January 29, 1997.
 Since then developers and volunteers around the world have maintained the software as The PostgreSQL Global Development Group.

 The project continues to make releases available under its free and open-source software PostgreSQL License.
 Code comes from contributions from proprietary vendors, support companies, and open-source programmers.

 Multiversion concurrency control (MVCC)

 PostgreSQL manages concurrency through multiversion concurrency control (MVCC), which gives each transaction a "snapshot" of the database, allowing changes to be made without affecting other transactions.
 This largely eliminates the need for read locks, and ensures the database maintains ACID principles.
-PostgreSQL offers three levels of transaction isolation: Read Committed, Repeatable Read and Serializable.
+PostgreSQL offers four levels of transaction isolation: Read Uncommitted, Read Committed, Repeatable Read and Serializable.
 Because PostgreSQL is immune to dirty reads, requesting a Read Uncommitted transaction isolation level provides read committed instead.
 PostgreSQL supports full serializability via the serializable snapshot isolation (SSI) method.
+The PostgreSQL MVCC implementation is prone to performance issues that require tuning when under a heavy write load which updates existing rows.